 - The use of personal music devices (headphones, phones, iPods, MP3 players, etc.) are strongly discouraged at this race.
 To enjoy all that our race has to offer and for the safety of all participants, Maui Marathon encourages a headphone-free environment during the running of any Maui Marathon events.

 - Stay hydrated!
 Drink water and sports drinks

-- Know time schedule and double check to be sure it did not change
+- Know when your race starts, double check to be sure it did not change

 - Warm up properly